View David Conway's Obituary on kystandard.com and share memories

 |

-Be the first to share your memories or express your condolences in the Guest Book for Pastor David J. Conway Jr..
+Be the first to share your memories or express your condolences in the Guest Book for David J. Conway.

 He was preceded in death by his first wife, Barbara E. Conway; and a granddaughter, Rachel Milburn.